yijie086/academic/content/authors/admin/_index.md

 ---
 My name is Yijie WANG (王一杰).

-An undergraduate student in USTC(University of Science and Technology of China).
+A graduate student in MIT (Massachusetts Institute of Technology).

-A student in the School of Physical Sciences.
+A student in the Department of Physics.

-A member of Yan Jici Sci-Tech Elite Class of Physics.

 ### My wishes